sergnio/ComputerScience2Projects/README.md

 EasyGrader was a team project completed in my Object-Oriented Software Development course.
 The EasyGrader application can be found at http://gaceasygrader.appspot.com/

-Hangman is a Java Application; work is in progress.
+Hangman is a personal Java project; work is in progress.